 Sharwin Tee is a chef, television host, newspaper columnist and author.

-He is currently the host of “Let’s Do Lunch” a weekly cooking talk show which plays every Sunday at 11: 30 am on GMA News TV.
+He is currently the host of “Let’s Do Lunch” a weekly cooking talk show which plays every Sunday on GMA News TV.
 It will soon be played internationally through GMA Life.
 He was also the host of the cooking and travel show “Curiosity Got the Chef,” still the Philippines’ longest running cable food show in the Philippines and web shows like “Bet You Didn’t Know” and “Not Safe for the Hungry,” which can be viewed on Facebook and Youtube.

 He has authored 2 books, “Curiosity Got the Chef the Cookbook,” which features the beloved recipes from the show and his latest book, “So, You Want to be Chef?” just released in bookstores in November 2018.
 His latest book is a memoir, detailing his journey from a 6 year old kid mesmerized by a cooking show to becoming a chef and cooking show host himself.
 With the book, Sharwin aims to give aspiring chefs a real glimpse into the food industry.

 He is a columnist in the Food and Leisure section of the Philippine Star.
 His column, entitled “The Baconman Cometh” features his food and travel experiences plus his cooking adventures.